moodle/devdocs/docs/intro.md

 - Find anything confusing?
 Help us fix it
 - Help migrate something from docs.moodle.org/dev to our new repo
 - Document the documentation process
-- Look at our requeted features
+- Look at our requested features
 ```

 ### Issues